themesberg/flowbite/content/plugins/charts.md

 1. Follow the <a href="{{< ref "getting-started/quickstart" >}}">quickstart guide</a> from Flowbite to install the plugin styles and functionality

-2. Set charts to true within the Flowbite Plugin option from the Tailwind CSS configuration file:
+2. Set charts to true within the Flowbite Plugin opton from the Tailwind CSS configuration file:

 ```javascript
 plugins: [